PingOne Advanced Identity Cloud

 Variable types

 You must use the expressionType parameter to set a type when you create an ESV variable.
-This lets Identity Cloud correctly transform the value of the ESV to match the configuration property type when substituting it into configuration.
+This lets Advanced Identity Cloud correctly transform the value of the ESV to match the configuration property type when substituting it into configuration.

 The type is set when the ESV is created, and it cannot be modified.